cryptoinhero/zurbank/src/zurbank/doc/release-notes/mastercore-0.0.9.1-release-notes.md

 - Fix column resizing on balances tab
 - Right align amounts in balances tab
 - Various rebranding to ZURBank
-- Rewritten Omni transaction history tab
+- Rewritten Zus transaction history tab
 - Add protection against long labels growing the UI size to ridiculous proportions
-- Update signalling to all Omni pages to ensure up to date info
+- Update signalling to all Zus pages to ensure up to date info
 - Override display of Mastercoin metadata for rebrand (RPC unchanged)
 - Acknowledgement of disclaimer will now be remembered
 - Ecosystem display fixed in property lookup